A strongly polynomial algorithm for generalized flow maximization: Analysis of the strongly polynomial algorithm

-\begin{proof}[Proof of Theorem~\ref{thm:major}] The proof follows the same lines as that of Lemma~\ref{lem:iteration-bound}, analyzing the invariant $\Psi$ as defined by (\ref{def:psi}).
+The following lemma is the analogue of Lemma~\ref{lem:sigma-bound}. \begin{lemma} While alive, every node $i\in V-t$ may enter the set $T_0$ at most $|{\cal D}|+\sum_{\tau\notin{\cal C}\cup{\cal F}} \log_2\alpha\itr\tau$ times. \end{lemma} Before proving the lemma, let us show how it can be used to bound the total number of iterations. \begin{proof}[Proof of Theorem~\ref{thm:major}] The proof follows the same lines as that of Lemma~\ref{lem:iteration-bound}, analyzing the invariant $\Psi$ as defined by (\ref{def:psi}).
 Consider an iteration $\tau\in {\cal C}$ when some abundant arcs are contracted.
 According to Claim~\ref{cl:contract-feas}, the value of $\Psi$ decreases to 0 in all such iterations.

 Every shrinking iteration decreases $\Psi$ by one, and the only steps when $\Psi$ increases is when some node $i\in V-t$ enters $T_0$.
 Let $\lambda_i$ denote the number of times this happens.
 Lemmas~\ref{lem:baralpha} and \ref{lem:strong-sigma-bound} imply $\lambda_i\le |{\cal D}|+14 n^2\le 2n+14n^2\le 15n^2$.
 Consequently, the total increase in $\Psi$ is bounded by